 Spondylolysis & spondylolisthesis

-Spondylolysis and spondylolisthesis are conditions affecting the joints that align the vertebrae one on top of the other.
+Spondylolysis and spondylolisthesis are conditions affecting the facet joints that align the vertebrae one on top of the other.
 Spondylolysis is a weakness or stress fracture in the facet joint area.
 This weakness can cause the bones to slip forward out of normal position, called spondylolisthesis, and kink the spinal nerves.
 Treatment options include physical therapy to strengthen the muscles.
 A back brace may be used to support the spine.
 In some cases, surgery can realign and fuse the bones.

 Anatomy of the facet joints